 - The Witchfinder in Merlin.
 However, he was actually fabricating all of his evidence.

 - The Witchfinder in Maddigan's Quest.
-Rare for this trope, she's a woman.
+Atypically for this trope, she's a woman.

 - Witch Hunter.
 People with special powers unite in a battle against genuine witches.